maniyadhav997/TicketBookingSyste_GO_lang/README.md

 Deployment notes:
 - Set `JWT_SECRET` as an environment variable on Render/Railway.
 - The SQLite file is stored in the container at `database/app.db`.
-For production durability, you can add volume storage, but the assignment keeps it simple.